 - Install RHEV on the target systems.
-See "Linux virtualization documentation" on page 215. - Create and launch the required RHEV virtual machines.
-See "Setting up a virtual machine in the Red Hat Enterprise Virtualization (RHEV) environment" on page 66. - Proceed to install the required Veritas InfoScale product on the guest or host: See "Installing Veritas InfoScale Solutions in the RHEV environment" on page 78. - Configure VCS for virtual machines - Configure Storage Foundation as backend storage for virtual machines
+See "Linux virtualization documentation" on page 214. - Create and launch the required RHEV virtual machines.
+See "Setting up a virtual machine in the Red Hat Enterprise Virtualization (RHEV) environment" on page 68. - Proceed to install the required Veritas InfoScale product on the guest or host: See "Installing Veritas InfoScale Solutions in the RHEV environment" on page 81. - Configure VCS for virtual machines See "Configuring VCS to manage virtual machines" on page 83. - Configure Storage Foundation as backend storage for virtual machines See "Configuring Storage Foundation as backend storage for virtual machines" on page 95.